<img alt="" src="https://secure.cold5road.com/218968.png" style="display:none;"> Skip to main content

 What is mainframe modernization?

 Mainframe modernization is the process of updating your old legacy mainframe system to meet the challenges posed by new technology and digital transformation.
-It can involve migrating essential applications and data to the cloud or may mean adapting a hybrid model (where both legacy systems and the cloud shoulder some of the burden).
+It can involve migrating essential applications and data to the cloud or may mean adopting a hybrid model (where processes are shared between legacy systems and the cloud).
+It often involves both application development and the use of microservices.

 What is mainframe migration?